shekfeh/gromacs-tutorials/5_umbrella/README.md

 Once again we'll be reusing `methane.pdb` and `topol.top` from our previous tutorials.
 Insert two methanes into a box using *gmx insert-molecules* and then solvate the box using *gmx solvate*.
+The box needs to be cubic and at least 3.1 nm in each direction for this tutorial.

 ### Create index file